When to visit the vet?

 The most important facts at a glance

 Pulmonary thromboembolism in dogs is a serious condition caused by a blood clot in the pulmonaryPulmonary refers to the lungs or the respiratory system.
 Pulmonary diseases in dogs and cats include conditions such as Pneumonia, asthma, and pulmonary hypertension. arteries.
-These clots often form in the deep veins of the legs or pelvis and migrate to the lungs.
-The main causes include Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
+These clots often form in the deep veins of the legs or pelvis and travel to the lungs.
+Main causes include Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment., heart disease, cancerCancer refers to the uncontrolled proliferation of cells that can lead to tumors or spread throughout the body.
-Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas., infections, traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries., and certain medications.
-Symptoms are weakness, cough, respiratoryRespiratory refers to breathing or the process of breathing.
+Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas., infections, traumas, and certain medications.
+Symptoms include weakness, cough, respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress, and pale or bluish mucous membranes.
-The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by clinical examination, imaging procedures such as CT or MRI, and blood tests.
+DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. is made through clinical examination, imaging procedures like CT or MRI, and blood tests.
 Treatment focuses on stabilizing the dog, improving oxygen supply, and preventing new thrombi.
 AnticoagulantsAnticoagulants are medications that slow down or inhibit blood coagulation.
-They are used to prevent the formation of blood clots and are used in dogs and cats with certain heart conditions or coagulation disorders. such as Heparin and Warfarin are central, and in severe cases, oxygen therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. may be required.
+They are used to prevent the formation of blood clots and are used in dogs and cats with certain heart conditions or coagulation disorders. such as heparin and warfarin are central, and oxygen therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. may be required in severe cases.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. depends on the blockage, the speed of diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and treatment, and underlying diseases.
 PreventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. includes reducing risk factors, treating underlying diseases, and prophylactic measures in at-risk dogs.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. includes reducing risk factors, treating underlying diseases, and prophylactic measures for high-risk dogs.
 Research is investigating genetic predispositions, inflammatory processes, improved diagnostic techniques, and new medications.
-A balanced diet and a healthy weight can also help to minimize the risk.
+A balanced diet and a healthy weight can also help minimize the risk.
 Scientists are working to improve the understanding and treatment options for this complex disease.

 Causes

 Pulmonary thromboembolism is a serious condition caused by the formation of a blood clot, also known as a thrombusA thrombus is a blood clot that forms within the circulatory system and adheres to the vessel wall.
-Thrombi can obstruct blood flow and lead to various health problems., in the blood vessels of the lung.
-These clots can develop in various parts of the body, but most often in the deep veins of the legs or pelvis, and then travel through the bloodstream to the lungs, where they block the arteries.
+Thrombi can obstruct blood flow and lead to various health problems., in the blood vessels of the lungs.
+These clots can develop in various parts of the body, but usually in the deep veins of the legs or pelvis, and then travel through the bloodstream to the lungs, where they block the arteries.

 The formation of a thrombusA thrombus is a blood clot that forms within the circulatory system and adheres to the vessel wall.
-Thrombi can obstruct blood flow and lead to various health problems. is explained by a combination of three main factors, known as Virchow’s triad: changes in blood composition (hypercoagulability), changes in blood flow (stasis), and damage to the vessel wall.
+Thrombi can obstruct blood flow and lead to various health problems. is explained by a combination of three main factors known as Virchow’s triad: changes in blood composition (hypercoagulability), changes in blood flow (stasis), and damage to the vessel wall.
 In dogs, these factors can be caused by various diseases or conditions.

 Symptoms